alex-piccione/portfolio-2025-api/devop/README.md

 ## Database

-Database is a Postgres docker container running on a Linux VPS.
+The database is a Postgres docker container running on a Linux VPS.
 I'm using [SQLx](https://docs.rs/sqlx/latest/sqlx) to manage database interaction.
 We use SQLx macros that check the SQL over the database, see the SQLx paragraph.